petrosagg/materialize-postgres-webinar/README.md

 #### Play with it!

-At this point you're ready to use Planka and see realtime updates being synced in real time!
+At this point you're ready to use Planka and see realtime updates being synced to your browser!
 You should find the Planka dashboard at [http://localhost:3000](http://localhost:3000) and the realtime dashboard at [http://localhost:4000](http://localhost:4000).